Environment Variable Management: Tips & Best Practices

 npx env-sentinel validate --file .env.production

-Team Documentation and Sharing
+Team Documentation and Sharing: Making Environment Variables Accessible

 Self-Documenting Schemas as Living Documentation